damianoazzolini/gentians/README.md

 ## Main Available Options

 You can check all the available options with the flag `--help`.
-Here we discuss only some of the most important:
+Here we list only the main ones:
-- --variables: maximum number of variables to consider in a rule.
+- `--variables`: maximum number of variables to consider in a rule.
 Default 3.
 - `-d`: maximum number of literals in a rule (number of atoms in the head + number of literals in the body).
 Default 3
 - `-dh`: set the maximum number of atoms in disjunctive head.
 Default 0.
 - `-s`: number of clauses to sample.
 Default 1000